Furikuda/bork/docs/internals/data-structures.rst

 (hash ordering, or the older version 1 format), while not invalidating the integrity file.

-For example, using 1.1 on a repository, noticing corruption or similar issues and then running ``borg-1.0 check --repair``, which rewrites the index and hints, results in this situation.
+For example, using 1.1 on a repository, noticing corruption or similar issues and then running ``bork-1.0 check --repair``, which rewrites the index and hints, results in this situation.
-Borg 1.1 would erroneously report checksum errors in the hints and/or index files and trigger an automatic rebuild of these files.
+Bork 1.1 would erroneously report checksum errors in the hints and/or index files and trigger an automatic rebuild of these files.

 HardLinkManager and the hlid concept
 ------------------------------------

-Dealing with hard links needs some extra care, implemented in borg within the HardLinkManager
+Dealing with hard links needs some extra care, implemented in bork within the HardLinkManager
 class:

 - At archive creation time, fs items with st_nlink > 1 indicate that they are a member of